-The final touch on the River dress, version 2 – the belt and belt loops!
-Its nice to be able to cinch in this version, since the woven fabrics tend to be lighter and thinner than the thicker heavy weight knits of version 1.
+The final touch on the River dress, view B – the belt and belt loops!
+Its nice to be able to cinch in this version, since the woven fabrics tend to be lighter and thinner than the thicker heavy weight knits of view A.

 The pattern includes instructions for two belt loops, but you could always add more if you like.

 And though we will be talking about adding a belt and belt loops to the woven dress (View B) there is honestly nothing stopping you from adding a belt to a knit dress, or even to the woven or knit tops!
 Some of our testers added belts to their tops and they turned out so cute!!

 // BELTLOOPS //

 Fold your two belt loop pieces in half, with right sides together.
 Sew 1/4” form the raw edge.

 Using a safety pin or loop turner, turn the belt loops right side out.

 Press flat, and then cut your two pieces in to four 2.5” pieces.
 Pick the best two to use on your dress (if you decide you want more than two belt loops, well then now you have extras!)

 On the two belt loops that you choose, fold in each end by 1/4” and press.

 Position the two belt loops on the dress at the notches on the side seams.
 They are placed with the bottom of the belt loops about 3/4” from the top of the pocket opening.